Best endurance road bikes in 2023: our pick of the best bikes for speed and comfort

 As a result, an endurance road bike is a great choice for riders who prefer a slightly more relaxed riding position than an out-and-out race bike.

-Many of the newest models feature aerodynamic frame details, clearance for wide tyres (often up to 35mm), road disc brakes and generous gearing for climbing, making endurance road bikes suitable for a wide range of riding.
+Many of the newest models feature aerodynamic frame details, clearance for wide tyres (often up to 40mm), road disc brakes and generous gearing for climbing, making endurance road bikes suitable for a wide range of riding.

 Thanks to their focus on comfort and ability to cover great distances with relative ease, endurance road bikes are also referred to as sportive bikes.

-Here are the best endurance road bikes reviewed by BikeRadar.
 Keep reading until the end for our full buyer’s guide and tips on what to look out for in an endurance bike.

 Best endurance road bikes, as rated by our expert testers